Frequently asked questions about the Revitalising Newcastle program:

-Newcastle Interchange will be the final stop for customers travelling to Newcastle on the Central Coast and Newcastle, and Hunter train lines.
+Newcastle Interchange is the final stop for customers travelling to Newcastle on the Central Coast and Newcastle, and Hunter train lines.

 How often will services operate?

 High frequency turn-up-and-go services will run every 7.5 minutes during peak hours.

 How many passengers will each light rail service carry?